 Paradox of choice

 It's been documented repeatedly that too many options lead to people making fewer decisions.
 If you present readers with too many categories, especially categories that are too broad, they may simple opt to not interact.

 This is known as the paradox of choice.

 While nested categories were intended to improve recipe navigation, what often happens is exactly the opposite.
-Each category someone clicks on presents a new array of choices to make - if I'm looking for a salad, I don't know whether I should be in /lunch/ or /dinner/ or /appetizers/ - and if I now have to make a sub-category decision, I'm mentally burdened with remembering where I've been to and not been to.
+Each category someone clicks on presents a new array of choices to make - if I'm looking for a salad, I don't know whether I should be in:

 Unfortunately, you often end up on really bad sub-categories that have 3-4 posts that just aren't what you're looking for, and have to start all over from the top.

 As a visitor to your site, searching for a recipe, I'm just bouncing back to Google instead of wasting my time on poorly curated categories for one site.